 They do have the same mission: protect the teeth from coming into contact.
 Nightguards also redistribute the forces applied when grinding to prevent any fractures to the teeth.
 It can even stop a person from snoring by keeping the jaws slightly apart for air supply.

 The Dangers of Bruxism

 - The teeth are more likely to wear down over time due to the continuous grinding and clenching motions.
 As a result, the deep layers of the teeth become more exposed to harmful factors that can lead to complications.

-- Unfortunately, it is hard to know if a patient has the condition before painful symptoms begin to manifest.
+- Unfortunately, knowing if a patient has the condition before painful symptoms manifest is hard.
 As a result, the patient may only know its existence if the damage has been done.

-- It can lead to disruptions that can impact the good quality and quantity of sleep that everyone needs to keep on going every day.
+- It can lead to disruptions that can impact the quality and quantity of sleep everyone needs to keep going every day.
 Sadly, bed partners and other family members can also be affected by this problem.

-To have bruxism detected as early as possible, it is best for the patient to maintain routine dental visits.
-Aside from checking their teeth and performing regular hygiene practices, it is still best to seek professional assistance.
+To have bruxism detected as early as possible, the patient should maintain routine dental visits.
+Aside from checking their teeth and performing regular hygiene, it is still best to seek professional assistance.
 Once spotted, our dentist at Sunny Isles Dental will recommend a nightguard to prevent the problem from worsening.

 Get added protection for your teeth.
 Book your appointment with Sunny Isles Dental to have your Nightguards in Sunny Isles Beach, FL custom-created to combat the effects of bruxism.
 Our dental office is located at 17100 Collins Ave, Ste.
 213 Sunny Isles Beach, FL 33160.